rconfig/rconfig-v3/beta-readme.md

 First things first... __ Do not install the beta for production use, and DO NOT upgrade your existing installation of rConfig with this beta version__.
 Be patient!!!

 #### Installation
-The beta installations is going to be very similar to how you would install rConfig today.
-Except we need to tweak a little after our initial script launch do we get the beta version installed.
+The beta installation is going to be very similar to how you would install rConfig today - with a twist.
+1. Visit https://www.rconfig.com/rconfig-support/guides/61-rconfig-3-5-installation-guide and complete a v3.5 installation per the instructions.
+2.

 Upgrades will be identical to existing process.
 Except you cannot download the file from the rconfig.com until i post it, and will notify its exact URL on the private slack channel.